metabase/metabase/docs/installation-and-operation/serialization.md

 - Database connection details are not exported by default
 - Databases, tables and fields referenced by an item should either already exist in the target Metabase, or be included in the import.

-For example, if you want to switch all questions in the `Movie review` collection to use the `Sequels` database instead of the `Prequels` database, and both databases have the same schema, you could follow
+For example, if you want to switch all questions in the `Movie review` collection to use the `Romance` database instead of the `Horror` database, and both databases have the same schema, you could follow

 1. In Metabase, add a new database connection in **Admin > Databases** and name it `Sequels`.
 2. Export the collection `Movie reviews`.